growingspaghetti/growingspaghetti.github.io/src/introduction.md

 </div>

 🎞️ CS50 2020 - Lecture 5 - Data Structures\
-Confirm the physical restriction on the consective allocation extension, for the area is possibly already **claimed** by the other.
+The physical restriction on the consective allocation extension, for the area is possibly already **claimed** by the other.
 <div class="thumbnail">
 <a href="https://www.youtube.com/watch?v=2T-A_GFuoTo" target="_blank" rel="noopener noreferrer"><img loading="lazy" src="./imgs/ordering.png"></a>
 </div>